purlantov/Team-Porto.Flip-TA-2017/Tetris_v2/README.md

 DONE:
 - **HTML5 canvas**
 - Animations: implemented in movement and rotation of pieces
-- Tested on browsers:
+- Tested on browsers (latest versions):
     - Google Chrome

-TO TEST & FIX:
-- IExplorer 11 - canvas size buggy, buttons don't wokr
     - Firefox
+- OTHER BROWSERS TO TEST ON:
+    - IExplorer 11 - canvas size buggy, buttons don't work
     - Opera
     - Safari

 ##  Additional